Virtomize/confluence-go-api/README.md

 Thank you for participating to this project.
 Please see our [Contribution Guidlines](https://github.com/virtomize/confluence-go-api/blob/master/CONTRIBUTING.md) for more information.

-Thank you for participating to this project.
-Please see our [Contribution Guidlines](https://github.com/virtomize/uii-go-cli/blob/master/CONTRIBUTING.md) for more information.

 ### Pre-Commit

 This repo uses [pre-commit hooks](https://pre-commit.com/).
 Please install pre-commit and do `pre-commit install`